-- 8.1 Unearmarked Reserves have increased by £112,000 in 2020/21 and total £2.122 million at 31 March 2021. - 8.2 Earmarked Reserves have increased by £7.496 million in 2020/21 and total £21.494 million at 31 March 2021.
-This is mainly due to the new Earmarked Reserve set up in 2020/21 to hold the S31 Business Rates compensation grants (£6.28m) which will be released to the Collection Fund to smooth the impact of the Business Rates deficit over the next 3 years.
+- 8.1 Unearmarked Reserves have increased by £75,000 in 2020/21 and total £1.294 million at 31 March 2021. - 8.2 Earmarked Reserves have increased by £3.957 million in 2020/21 and total £8.941 million at 31 March 2021.
+This is mainly due to the new Earmarked Reserve set up in 2020/21 to hold the S31 Business Rates compensation grants (£2.609m) which will be released to the Collection Fund to smooth the impact of the Business Rates deficit over the next 3 years.
 Therefore this is not money which is available for the Council to spend.
-A schedule of Earmarked Reserves is attached at Appendix C. - 8.3 Reserve levels will be kept under constant review and will be reviewed throughout the budget setting process to consider commitments against Earmarked Reserves (set out in Appendix C), their unallocated balance and the contributions to/from Earmarked Reserves for 2022/23 (set out in Appendix D) and future years also (the Reserves of Salcombe Harbour are subject to decisions by the Salcombe Harbour Board). - 8.4 At the Audit Committee meeting on 28th October 2021, Grant Thornton presented their Annual Audit report for 2020/21.
+A schedule of Earmarked Reserves is attached at Appendix C.

+Reserve levels will be kept under constant review and will be reviewed throughout the budget setting process to consider commitments against Earmarked Reserves (set out in Appendix C), their unallocated balance

+- and the contributions to/from Earmarked Reserves for 2022/23 (set out in Appendix A). - 8.3 At the Audit Committee meeting on 2nd November 2021, Grant Thornton presented their Annual Audit report for 2020/21.
 As part of their annual audit, Grant Thornton have benchmarked the Council's total reserves against all other District Councils, based on the 2019/20 Outturn data.
-The chart below demonstrates that the Council has a reasonable amount of usable reserves to support financial pressures.
+These charts demonstrate that the Council is at the lower end of District Councils, which may be expected given the relative size of the Council.

-8.5 At Council on 11 February 2021, Members have set a minimum balance for Unearmarked Reserves of £1.5 million, based on a risk assessment basis and a sensitivity analysis.
-Therefore the current level of £2.1m is still above the minimum level set of £1.5m.
+8.4 At Council on 16.2.21, Members have set a minimum balance for Unearmarked Reserves of £900,000, based on a risk assessment basis and a sensitivity analysis.
+The current level of £1.294m is still above the minimum level set of £900,000.
 Grant Thornton also benchmarked the level of the Council's Unearmarked Reserves against all other District Councils.
-South Hams is in line with the midpoint as shown below.
+West Devon is in line with the midpoint as shown below.

-8.6 Legislation does not prescribe how much the minimum level of reserves should be.
-The Section 151 Officer is tasked with recommending the minimum level of reserves required as part of the budget setting process having regard to elements of risk in the Council's finances (this was recommended at £1.5million being the minimum level in February 2021).
-Section 25 of the Local Government Act 2003 requires the S151 Officer to report on the adequacy of the Council's financial resources on an annual basis.
+8.5 Legislation does not prescribe how much the minimum level of reserves should be.
+The Section 151 Officer is tasked with recommending the minimum level of reserves required as part of the budget setting process having regard to elements of risk in the Council's finances (this was recommended at £900,000 being the minimum level in February 2021).
+Section 25 of the Local Government Act 2003 requires the S151 officer to report on the adequacy of the Council's financial resources on an annual basis.